Minimal: run from a YAML spec

 5. After the last step of each stage, optionally run an unbiased relaxation (--endopt) before reporting covalent bond changes and writing the result.* files.

 6. Repeat for every stage.
-Concatenated scan trajectories (scan_trj.xyz and scan.pdb) are always written; --dump controls per-step optimizer trajectory files only.
+Concatenated scan trajectories (scan_trj.xyz and scan.pdb) are always written.
+Pass --dump to additionally emit per-step optimizer trajectory files (opt.dump from YAML is run-scoped and ignored).

 CLI options